Pediatric bladder stones

 Request an Appointment with codes: Urology

 Sometimes, bladder stones are small and your child may have no symptoms.
-However, bladder stones can roll around in the bladder and can cause symptoms that may include:
+However, bladder stones can roll around in the bladder and can cause symptoms.

 The most common causes and risk factors for bladder stones are: